mapbender/mapbender-documentation/en/architecture/concepts.rst

 Backend
 =======

-The backend is where you configure your Mapbender installation.
+The :ref:`backend` is where you configure your Mapbender installation.
 It's called the manager and allows your admins to manage users, roles, services, applications and elements.